It’s the most festive time of the year.

 For example, an accident caused by an intoxicated employee could turn into a lawsuit for the company if you work in a state with social host liability laws.

 There are ways to prevent intoxication at your celebration.
 Consider any of the following.

 - Host your party during the day.
 There’s no rule that says the office party must be held on a Saturday night.
 Cut the workday short on a Friday afternoon or consider a celebration with brunch at a local upscale hotel.

 - If you want to stick with a traditional evening party, work with a professional bartender instead of allowing employees to serve themselves.
 They’ll be properly trained to spot signs of intoxication.
 You can also consider hiring a shuttle service or arranging designated drivers to get everyone home safely.

 - Skip the typical party route all together and consider an alternative.
-Have employees spend the day volunteering together, completing an outdoor challenge, or hand out tickets to the local zoo for them to enjoy with their families.
+Have employees spend the day volunteering together.
+Completing an outdoor challenge.
+Handing out tickets to the local zoo for them to enjoy with their families.

 Make the office party inclusive

 Your office party should be planned with all employees in mind.
 This means avoiding any themes or décor that could be considered offensive to an employee’s culture or religion.
 Skip the Christmas tree and office Santa and stick with a simple winter theme.
 Include a variety of food and beverages to meet dietary restrictions and make everything voluntary, from attending to gift giving.